 I think an optimal % is a bit of a myth although there are some who disagree.
 I do think if you can pick up page level penalties for keyword stuffing, there must be an amount or ratio that is used to penalise the page, so i can see how it causes confusion.

-Some time ago, I asked some of the world’s top Google seo people and bloggers what they thought about keyword density (KD) in seo after talking privately with Tedster, of Webmasterworld.
-Is there an ideal, a perfect or safe amount to aim for to improve rankings?
+Some time ago, I asked some of the world’s top Google seo people and bloggers what they thought about keyword density (KD) in seo after talking privately about the subject with Tedster, of Webmasterworld (RIP).
+The discussion revolved around the question of ‘is there an ideal, a perfect or safe amount to aim for to improve rankings?’